 Reputedly the second largest mosque in Indonesia, the Sabilal Muhtadin Grand Mosque is the pride of Banjarmasin.
 Located along the Martapura riverfront in central Banjarmasin, the ultramodern complex consists of a huge dome clad main plaza and several towers, one soaring forty-five metres into the air.
 The entire massive structure is clad in marble, the interior finished with tiles and intricate reliefs.

 Well worth a look, visitors are welcome to look around outside the main prayer times.
-Remember to dress conservatively (for women that means knees, midriff and arms covered) and remove you shoes before entering.
+Remember to dress conservatively (for women this means knees, midriff and arms covered) and remove your shoes before entering.

 Old Riverside Quarter

-From the grand mosque, head south along the riverbank into the old riverside quarter, an almost claustrophobic labyrinth of boardwalk timber and rusty iron clad homes, markets, warungs and tea houses.
+For a fascinating glimpse into everyday Banjarmasin life, take a walking tour of Banjarmasin’s old Riverside Quarter.
+From the grand mosque, head south along the riverbank into the labyrinth of boardwalk-connected timber and rusty iron clad homes, markets, warungs and tea houses.
 Here you’ll find a dizzying collection of merchandise; everything from food, clothing, porcelain and even gemstones.
+Allow a minimum of 1-2 hours, but you could easily burn more time here chatting and having your photograph taken with the super friendly locals.
+If you’d rather not go it alone, ask your hotel or guesthouse to arrange a local guide to show you around.

 Local specialties include Ketupat Kandangan, grilled snakehead fish (locally known as ikan haruan or gabus) in spiced coconut milk, and Soto Banjar, a traditional dish made with meat or fish, noodles, potato, spices and lime, cooked in coconut milk and flavoured to taste with sambal chilli sauce.
 You’ll find both these meals readily available at food stalls throughout the city.